 “We can’t plan our team retreat offsite because it costs too much!”

-At least, that’s what you’re made to believe, and while it might seem like a hopeless battle, here’s the good news: It’s not.
+At least, that’s what you’re made to believe.
+While it might seem like a hopeless battle, here’s the good news: It’s not.
 You have every ability to become the office hero AND refrain from spending a ton in your budget in the process.
-Take an evening to research what your community has to offer and, before you know it, you’ll be swimming in a sea of options!
+Take an evening to research what company retreat locations your community has to offer and, before you know it, you’ll be swimming in a sea of options!

-To help get you started, I’ve provided 5 of the BEST and most budget-friendly retreat locations for any team, anywhere.
+To help get you started, I’ve provided 5 of the best and most budget-friendly retreat locations ideas for any team, anywhere.

 (1) Local Parks

 Parks are not only filled with natural light, fresh air, and beautiful scenery, but, you guys.
 They’re free.
-You might have to pay a small reservation fee for a pavilion or picnic area, but in the long run, you’re still going to be saving the big bucks and providing your team with a refreshing environment.
+You might have to pay a small reservation fee for a pavilion or picnic area, but in the long run, you’re still going to be saving a ton of your company retreat budget, and providing your team with a refreshing environment.

 (2) Coffee Shops